 of his generals ...
 Seleucus, Ptolemy, Lysimachus and Cassander.

-continues to move along down through history.
-Next, it takes up the subject
+continued to progress along down through history.
+Next, it took up the subject

 of yet another horn, which Daniel saw come out of the original four